 You minister all over the world and recently returned from a trip to China.
 What travel experiences can you share with us that have impacted you?

 I am highly impacted by the extreme circumstances I have witnessed in countries such as Haiti and Cuba.
 I could speak for six hours about this but suffice it to say that wealth is not about material surplus and poverty is not about material lack.
 There are financially wealthy people I have known who are spiritually and morally bankrupt.
 Conversely, I have encountered some precious pilgrims with little means and whose generosity has brought me to tears.
-Some of the richest people in the world don’t have much in the ways of money or property.
 Many surprises await in heaven.

 You are known for your humour and infectious positivity.
 Can you offer our readers some helpful tips on happy living and learning to embrace the lighter side of life?

-You are coming to South Africa in May (next week, in fact!).
-This is not your first trip to our country.
+You are coming to South Africa in May.
+Is this your first trip to our country?
 What message do your have on your heart for us?

 Finally, from a lady who seems to “have it all” what advice can you offer our readers who may be lonely, depressed or going through a particularly challenging situation?

 A wise white haired “senior saint” once told me, “Honey, you can have it all….but you can’t have it all at once!”
 Solomon taught us that we need to be mindful of the ever changing seasons.
 It has become popular to “Carpe Diem” (seize the day) but we would do well to also seize the season.
 Singleness, loneliness, sickness, motherhood. marriage woes, problems at work, health issues.
 None of these last forever and we need to hear what the Lord is teaching us in and through each one.